KarinOchayon070/ChitChatClient/README.md

 Het there 👋

-"ChitChat" App is a TCP/IP based Client-Server application that allows multiple clients to chat with each other.
-It provides a user-friendly GUI developed in Java Swing.
+💻 "ChitChat" App is a TCP/IP based Client-Server application that allows multiple clients to chat with each other.
+💻  It provides a user-friendly GUI developed in Java Swing.
-This repository is the client side of the application, if you want, this is the repository to the server side - https://github.com/KarinOchayon070/ChitChatServer.git.
+💻  This repository is the client side of the application, if you want, this is the repository to the server side - https://github.com/KarinOchayon070/ChitChatServer.git.
+💻  Checkout our explanotory video on YouTube - https://www.youtube.com/watch?v=xpIKM1Jrr24&t=1s&ab_channel=KarinOchayon.

 ## Features 🌿